jaysella/jaysella/README.md

 ### Hello! 👋

 I leverage technology to enhance experiences while bringing others along on the journey.
-Currently, I am a fourth-year Computer Science and Business Administration student at Northeastern University in Boston, MA.

 → Check out my [portfolio 💼](https://www.jaysella.com/) for more info on past work and current endeavors.